theabhinav0231/FMINST_Clasification_using_Pytorch/README.md

-# FMINST_Clasification_using_Pytorch
+# FMINST_Clasification_using_Pytorch(100% Test Accuracy)
-Fashion cloth classification from Fashion MNIST dataset using Convolutional Neural Networks
+Fashion cloth classification from Fashion MNIST dataset using Convolutional Neural Networks.
+The CNN model has 100% Accuracy on test data